iterative/cml/README.md

 ☝️ **Tip!** Check out the [official GitHub documentation](https://help.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners) to get started setting up your self-hosted runner.

 ### Allocating cloud resources with CML
 When a workflow requires computational resources, such as GPUs, CML can automatically allocate cloud instances.
-In the following example, we use [Docker Machine](https://docs.docker.com/machine/concepts/) to provision instances.
-We also prepared a docker GPU image that self-terminates when the job is done.
+For example, the following workflow deploys a t2.micro instance on AWS EC2 and trains a model on the instance.
+After the instance is idle for 120 seconds, it automatically shuts down.

 ```yaml